alflennik/use-flow/documentation/tutorial.md

 # useFlow Tutorial

 This tutorial, which I think it will take at least an hour, demonstrates how you can use useFlow to tackle some real engineering challenges - challenges that would be quite difficult to fully solve with vanilla hooks! - as you build a cute little doggy viewer.
-And it uses every API useFlow has to offer, so you'll be an expert by the end.
+And it uses every API useFlow has to offer, so you'll be an expert by the end, and I really mean that!

 ## Requirements

-You'll need some basic JavaScript and React knowledge, you'll need Node installed and a terminal, but I will try my best to make sure it isn't too intimidating to the relative newcomers out there.
+You'll need some basic JavaScript and React knowledge, you'll need Node installed and a terminal, but I'll try my best to make sure it isn't too intimidating to the relative newcomers out there.

 ## Off We Go!